Aigialosuchus: Paleoecology

 Certain fossils of Aigialosuchus have only been recovered from the Campanian-age deposits in the Kristianstad Basin in Sweden.
 During the Campanian, the Kristianstad Basin was a subtropical to temperate shallow inland sea home to a diverse marine fauna characteristic of shallow marine life of an inner shelf community and included abundant algae, brachiopods, bryozoans, molluscs (including bivalves, gastropods, belemnites and the ammonites), sea urchins, serpulids, decapods and sponges.
 Additionally, fish (including a vast array of sharks) were also common and fossils of many species of reptiles, most of them marine, have also been found, including mosasaurs, sea turtles, crocodylomorphs and a few dinosaurs.

 The fossils of Aigialosuchus described by Persson in 1959 were recovered from marine sediments, though Persson noted that this was not necessarily an indicator that Aigialosuchus itself would have been purely marine.
 According to Persson, Aigialosuchus could also have lived in the littoral zone or in a river adjacent to the mainland.
 Within the Kristianstad Basin, the fossil site Ivö Klack has yielded the most Aigialosuchus fossils.
 Ivö Klack was a small, rocky island during the Cretaceous.
 The presence of Aigialosuchus at the site might indicate that Aigialosuchus preferred to live in coastal waters, where it could lay its eggs on adjacent land, rest and heat up, similar to modern crocodilians.

 Most recent and modern long-snouted crocodylomorphs (notably the gharials) have slender and long teeth, being piscivores.
 The teeth of Aigialosuchus were stout and short, meaning that it would probably have been adapted to some other form of feeding.
-According to Einarsson, the robust teeth of Aigialosuchus indicate that it was adapted for feeding on larger fish, such as Enchodus, and larger invertebrates.
+According to Einarsson, the robust teeth of Aigialosuchus indicate that it was adapted for feeding on fish (such as lepisosteids, Protosphyraena, ichthyodectids, Pachyrhizodus, Enchodus, Cederstroemia, carcharhiniforms, and synechodontiformes), ammonites, belemnites, and benthic macroinvertebrates.
 Contrary to Persson's initial assessment, Aigialosuchus is now believed to have been a marine animal, similar to other dyrosaurids.